api-platform/docs/core/graphql.md

 Note that you will receive the retrieved item or not in this resolver depending on how you configure your query in your resource.

 Since the resolver is a service, you can inject some dependencies and fetch your item in the resolver if you want.

-If you don't use autoconfiguration, don't forget to tag your resolver with `api_platform.graphql.query_resolver`.

 Now that your resolver is created and registered, you can configure your custom query and link its resolver.